Bay Film Series

 - 8 Films - One film per month - September thru April

-- If you can't make it to your showtime, your tickets can be used at any Film Series show times.
+- Your Subscriber Card can be used at any Bay Film Series show times.

 - No Refunds for subscription purchases.

 - The movie schedule is set, but occasionally subject to change.

 - If you received a brochure in the mail last year - good news...you'll get one this year too!